-One of the easiest ice cream recipes is the 3-ingredient homemade ice cream recipe which is made without an ice cream machine and you just have to beat 2 cups of heavy cream until fluffy and then add one can of sweet condensed milk and some vanilla extract.
+The easiest is this 3-ingredient homemade ice cream recipe from biggerbolderbaking.com.
+All you have to do is beat 2 cups of cold heavy cream with your electric mixer until fluffy and then add one can of sweet condensed milk and one tablespoon of vanilla extract.

-How do you make homemade ice cream without a machine?
+How to make vanilla ice cream without a machine

-- First, you have to whip the heavy cream until medium/stiff peaks form.
-The cream (and preferably the bowl also) should be very cold.
+1. Whip the heavy cream until medium/stiff peaks form.
+The cream (and the bowl) should be very cold.

 How do you make homemade ice cream thicker?